 The Count of Artois: Charles X of France

-A wastrel and a reactionary whose behaviour helped to discredit French royalty, Charles Philippe, the Count of Artois – later Charles X of France – did not have much to recommend him.
+Charles Philippe, the Count of Artois – later Charles X of France – was a wastrel and a reactionary whose behaviour helped to discredit French royalty.
 As is evident in Napoleon in America, he became a royal pain in the side of his brother, Louis XVIII.

 The Don Juan of Versailles